netboxlabs/netbox-proxmox-automation/README.md

 ## Usage

-`netbox-proxmox-ansible` currently implements two automation use cases:
+`netbox-proxmox-automation` currently implements two automation use cases:
 1. NetBox webhooks and event rules will use AWX (Tower, AAP) to induce Proxmox automation
 2. NetBox webhooks and event rules will use a Flask application to induce Proxmox automation

 ## What this implementation *is*

-`netbox-proxmox-ansible` is an implementation where you defined your *desired* VM states in NetBox.
+`netbox-proxmox-automation` is an implementation where you defined your *desired* VM states in NetBox.
 Your desired VM state in NetBox then gets synchronized to Proxmox.

-`netbox-proxmox-ansible` uses cloud-init images to induce VM changes on Proxmox based on the *desired* state in NetBox.
+`netbox-proxmox-automation` uses cloud-init images to induce VM changes on Proxmox based on the *desired* state in NetBox.
 Almost always these cloud-init images will be Debian or Debian-derived images (e.g. Debian or Ubuntu), RHEL-derived images (e.g. Rocky Linux), or maybe even Windows-based cloud-init images.  *(Windows cloud-init images are currently un-tested.)*  While you should be able to use a cloud-init image of choice with this automation, and due to the uncertain future of RHEL-derived Linuxes, *only* Ubuntu/Debian cloud images (cloud-init) are supported for the time being.
 We welcome any reports around other cloud-init images, and will merge in this functionality as we are able.

 Proxmox is highly conducive to using cloud-init images -- when cloud-init images are converted to templates.
 You can define items like ssh keys and network configurations in Proxmox by way of using cloud-init images, and cloud-init will cascade these settings into your Proxmox VMs: *Dynamically*.
 Further, Proxmox has a comprehensive API -- you can define VM resources, plus disk configurations and more -- where you can leverage automation to lay down your desired VM states in Proxmox with little effort.